LiskHQ/lisk-contracts/documentation/privilege-roles-operations.md

 - [L2Staking.sol](../src/L2/L2Staking.sol): This contract has the `owner` and `creator` roles defined.
 The `owner` role is required to upgrade the contract, set [L2LockingPosition](../src/L2/L2LockingPosition.sol) and DAO treasury addresses inside this contract, set emergency exit and add or remove `creator`:
     - `initializeLockingPosition`: Sets `L2LockingPosition` contract address. (called only once)
     - `initializeDaoTreasury`: Sets DAO treasury address. (called only once)
     - `setEmergencyExitEnabled`: Sets the emergency exit enabled flag to true or false.
+This functionality is intended for scenarios where a new staking rewards program is initiated and users are permitted to withdraw their funds without incurring penalties.
+Although this function may be called multiple times, it is not anticipated to be a frequent occurrence.
     - `addCreator`: Adds a new creator to the list of allowed creators.
     - `removeCreator`: Removes a creator from the list of allowed creators.